imDema/FreeMove/README.md

 # FreeMove
-## Move directories freely without breaking installations or shortcuts
-I created this program to be able to move installations folders from one drive to the other

-If a program installs on C:\ by default or you want to move the installation folder of a program to somewhere else without breaking it you can use this program.
+Move directories (even from one drive to another) freely without breaking installations or shortcuts If a program installs on C:\ by default or you want to move the installation folder of a program to somewhere else without breaking it you can use this program.
 ## How It works
 1. The files are moved to the new location